madcodemonkey/ClassToExcel.OpenXml/README.md

 This coverter can be used in conjunction with the ClassToExcelRawReaderService and the ClassToExcelRowAttribute to map several rows onto a single class.
 I don't expect this to be used very often, but there are a few edge cases where I needed to do somethhing like read rows 1 - 4 to one class and 5 - 8 to another.

 ## Step 1
-Run the example and do a Raw read to see how the data is going to look and take note that blank lines are eliminated by the OpenXML framework.
+Run the example and do a Raw read to see how the data is going to look.

 ```
 Row: 1 --> [Column: A Data: Beverages][Column: B Data: Column1][Column: C Data: Quantity]
 Row: 2 --> [Column: A Data: Beer][Column: C Data: 1]